-DFHBARUP is described in Chapter 17, "Examining BTS repository records," on page 181.
+DFHBARUP is described in Chapter 17, "Examining BTS repository records," on page 191.

-User-written utility programs: About this task
+User-written utility programs

-You could write a utility program that could check for and restart stuck processes, particularly if your activities use status containers.
+You can write a utility program that can check for and restart stuck processes, the utility program is most effective when your activities use status containers.

 Your utility program could, for example:

 - 1. Browse all processes of a specified process-type. - 2.
 Browse the descendant activities of each process returned in step 1. - 3.
 Inquire on the status data-container of each activity, and retrieve its contents. - 4.
 Identify a stuck activity from the contents of its status container. - 5.
 Issue an ACQUIRE command to acquire the stuck activity. - 6.
 Issue a CANCEL command to cancel the stuck activity.
-The latter's completion event fires, causing its parent to be reactivated.
+The completion event for the stuck activity fires, causing its parent to be reactivated.
 The CHECK ACTIVITY command issued by the parent returns a completion status of FORCED.
-The parent should be coded to handle the abnormal completion of one of its children.
+Ensure that the parent is coded to handle the abnormal completion of one of its children.
 The process is no longer stuck.